 Croup is most commonly caused by viruses such as influenza, parainfluenza, respiratory syncytial virus (RSV), measles, and adenovirus, but is occasionally caused by bacteria.
 This infection causes the upper airways to swell, making it difficult to breathe.

 How can I tell if my child has croup?

-Although there are recognizable signs of croup, any illness that complicates your child’s breathing should be evaluated by your child’s doctor.
+Although there are recognizable signs of croup, any illness that makes it difficult for your child to breathe should be evaluated by your child's doctor.

 What are the symptoms of croup?